Home » Long Beach Recycles » Yard Trimmings & Food Scraps » Residential Organics (Green Cart) Collection

 Residential Organics (Green Cart) Collection

-The City of Long Beach is rolling out residential organics collection for City-serviced accounts as part of the State of California’s mandatory Short-Lived Climate Pollutant Reduction Strategy (SB 1383) to reduce greenhouse gas emissions and promote waste reduction.
+The City of Long Beach's residential organics collection for City-serviced accounts is part of the State of California's mandatory Short-Lived Climate Pollutant Reduction Strategy (SB 1383) to reduce greenhouse gas emissions and promote waste reduction.
 SB 1383 aims to keep organic material out of landfills by diverting yard trimmings and food scraps into dedicated green carts.

-For collection information about addresses that do not receive service from the City, see the following pages:
+For service information about addresses that do not receive service from the City, see the following pages:

 Collection Guidelines and Accepted Materials